 Given the scale of the transformation required and the complexities involved, meeting net zero targets will require collective effort.
 Collaboration is also critical to gain access to reliable data - especially scope 3 data, which is outside of organizations' direct control.
-Below, we look at collaborative approaches that organizations should consider adopting.
+Below, we look at collaborative approaches that organizations should consider adopting the following measures:

 • Participate in alliances and validate targets to raise net zero ambitions.
 As seen previously, the level of net zero ambition falls short of what is required.
 Organizations should consider joining cross-sector or industry-specific net zero alliances such as Race to Net Zero that require net zero targets to meet certain defined criteria.
-However, currently, fewer than four in ten (36%) organizations that have set net zero targets say they are involved in such initiatives (see Figure 22).
-In addition, organizations should also validate their targets to ensure they are science-based and aligned with a 1.5°C pathway.
+However, currently, fewer than four in ten (36%) organizations that have set net zero targets say they are involved in such initiatives (see Figure 23).
+In addition, organizations should also validate their

-• Collaborate with the wider ecosystem to develop common methodologies for emissions measurement.
+- targets to ensure they are science-based and aligned with a 1.5°C pathway. - · Collaborate with the wider ecosystem to develop common methodologies for emissions measurement.
 The proliferation of emissions measurement frameworks has made it especially difficult for organizations to access data in standardized formats.
 To help address this issue, organizations should consider collaborating with their wider ecosystem - including competitors - in order to develop common industrywide methodologies to measure emissions.
 However, only a third (33%) of organizations in our research are doing so.
-L'Oréal, for instance, is participating in the EcoBeautyScore Consortium, which brings together 36 companies and professional associations from the cosmetics industry to establish an industry-wide environmental impact assessment standard and scoring system for cosmetics products.79

-• Help suppliers measure emissions.
+L'Oréal, for instance, is participating in the EcoBeautyScore Consortium, which brings together 36 companies and professional associations from the cosmetics industry to establish an industry-wide environmental impact assessment standard and scoring system for cosmetics products.79 - Help suppliers measure emissions.

 To get to net zero, organizations must work closely with suppliers - potentially starting with the most strategically important, based on material spend or contribution to emissions footprint - to help them measure and manage their emissions.
 This is especially critical given that suppliers often lack visibility into their own emissions and struggle with quantifying them.
 For instance, in a survey of 1,000 suppliers, Schneider Electric found that 70% had not quantified their GHG emissions.80

-Aurelia Figueroa, Head of Sustainability at Breitling, highlights her organization's approach to engaging with suppliers: "We are prioritizing areas where our footprint is large and then going deep into the supply chain to get primary data to establish a baseline and develop tailored insetting measures to support our carbon reduction strategies."
+Aurelia Figueroa, Head of Sustainability at Breitling, highlights her organization's approach to engaging with suppliers: